-Teaching English as a Foreign Lanauge (TEFL) is a course tailored to those whom wish to enter the vocation of teaching ESL (English as a Second Language).
+Teaching English as a Foreign Language (TEFL) is a course tailored to those who wish to enter the vocation of teaching ESL (English as a Second Language).

 Most recruiters will expect applicants to have some sort of TEFL training, and at least a 120-hour, four-week course.
 It should be conducted by qualified trainers and include at least 6 practicums, preferably with real ESL students.

 Those entering the TEFL world should take the trouble to research the various courses and certifications.
 In recent years a lot of online TEFL courses have become available, but prospective teachers should be wary of these, since they are not always accepted.
-Without some experience and face-time with students, and the general classroom environment, the training falls short and you are unlikely to succeed in teaching interviews.
+Without some experience and face-time with students, and the general classroom environment, the training falls short and you are unlikely to succeed in teaching interviews and landing paid English teaching jobs abroad.

 Who can teach?